I Always Wanna Die (Sometimes): Reception

-Several critics compared "I Always Wanna Die (Sometimes)" to "Champagne Supernova" (1996) by Oasis.
+Several critics compared "I Always Wanna Die (Sometimes)" to the music of Oasis.

-Upon release, "I Always Wanna Die (Sometimes)" was met with generally positive reviews from contemporary music critics and was heavily compared to Oasis' "Champagne Supernova".
+Upon release, "I Always Wanna Die (Sometimes)" was met with generally positive reviews from contemporary music critics and was heavily compared to Oasis, with one reviewer comparing it to "Champagne Supernova".
 Neil McCormick of The Daily Telegraph called the former a "dreamily epic" song.
 Ross Horton of musicOMH said "I Always Wanna Die (Sometimes)" is "so huge and atmospheric that it might have been made by Sigur Rós on a rainy day".
 Dan Stubbs of NME called the song "massive" and praised its personal and intense qualities, saying they "might just leave you in tears".
 Sackllah wrote that "I Always Wanna Die (Sometimes)" is "revealing, tragic and optimistic all at once".
 While deeming the track one of the album's three essential songs, he declared it a career highlight for the 1975 that reveals their true potential.
 Conrad Duncan of Under the Radar called the song a "festival-ready" anthem that "unbelievably justifies its ridiculous title".
 Unterberger called "I Always Wanna Die (Sometimes)" one of the most interesting and special songs on A Brief Inquiry into Online Relationships.
 He praised the band for exploring a period of gentle sorrow and subtle crisis, noting it would introduce new listeners to 1990s rock music while reflecting "what so many of their fans still feel like on a daily basis".
 Ryan Dombal of Pitchfork deemed the track "the most life-affirming 1975 song to date", saying its "fist-pump theatrics" are reminiscent of Oasis.

 Tom Connick of NME said the couplet "But your death it won't happen to you / It happens to your family and your friends" is perhaps the most important line of 1975's career and said "I Always Wanna Die (Sometimes)" deserves to be heard by anyone struggling themselves.
 The publication also declared the track the sixth-best song of the band's career, with TC saying it showcases their grandeur and ambition.
 He praised Healy's honest reflection in the lyrics, and deemed the song a masterpiece and lost classic comparable to Radiohead's The Bends and the Verve's Urban Hymns (1997).
 Micah Peters of The Ringer said "I Always Wanna Die (Sometimes)" is an "extremely relatable death wish".
-Barlow called the song a "tear jerker", saying: "You can't listen to it without envisioning him doing it during headline festival slots.
-This is the encore."
 Sputnikmusic staff writer SowingSeason praised the sincerity and romance of "I Always Wanna Die (Sometimes)".
 Joe Goggins of Drowned in Sound praised the song's placement on A Brief Inquiry into Online Relationships and its handling of mental health issues in the lyrics, saying Healy delivers an "admirably forthright reflection on depression".